koleso500/safe-qml/README.md

 # SAFE Quantum Machine Learning with Variational Quantum Classifiers

-Code for the paper **"SAFE Quantum Machine Learning with Variational Quantum Classifiers"** (under review at ICML 2026).
+Code for the paper **"SAFE Quantum Machine Learning with Variational Quantum Classifiers"**.

 ---